 This course is an introduction to the main religions of the world: Hinduism, Buddhism, Confucianism, Taoism, Judaism, Christianity and Islam.
 This course is also an objective study of the essential beliefs and practices of these religions.
-Prerequisite: None. --AA/AS General Education: AA/AS C --Transfers to both UC/CSU --IGETC Area(s): 3B,--CSU Area(s): C2
+Prerequisite: None.

 Introduction to Ethics